 - Third, for all our predicaments, there’s some light.
 It may only be a small glow, but as Steven Pinker says in his TED talk, we are doing way better on homicide, war, poverty, pollution and various other measures, than 30 years ago.
 While we will never have a perfect world, he says, when we apply knowledge to enhance human flourishing, there’s no limit to what we can attain.
 While this feels disputable in the face of climate change, it’s still important to recognise some of the positive progress.
 When interviewed after his presidency, Obama also had a similar sentiment: “the world is healthier, wealthier, better educated, more tolerant, more sophisticated and less violent than just about any time in human history…If I had to choose any time in history to be born, I’d choose now”.
 There is so much to be thankful for.

-I’m not sure that we can “solve” climate change.
+I’m not sure that we can simply “solve” climate change.
 We’ve designed systems (food, energy, waste, economic, ideological and so on) that are extremely difficult to maneuver through a radical transformation.
-Yet, we must do what we can do, shift what we can shift, and support and love each other along the way – leaving as positive of a trail as we can in our lives.
+Yet, we must respond to climate change with bold action, shift what we can shift, with compassion and cooperation – leaving as positive of a trail as we can in our lives.
 This is no small task at all.
-How can we love one another when we see others wilfully or unwittingly killing the planet?
+How can we have compassion when we see others wilfully or unwittingly killing the planet?

 Jem Bendell, in his Deep Adaptation paper which I recommend reading, writes further about how we might guide discussions once we recognise climate change as an unfolding tragedy.
 It’s also a conversation I know the Dark Mountain project has long explored.
 While difficult, we shouldn’t shy away from this conversation, it’s too important.